 In the Being Human Hall, I discovered a technology that help medical personnel easily locate veins -- which reduces the need for multiple needle sticks.
 We also saw dinosaur skeletons in the T. Boone Pickens Life Then and Now Hall.
 We also spent a good bit of time in the colorful Gems and Minerals Hall.
 The Perot was a great way to spend an afternoon -- having fun and learning...and working up an appetite!

-Lucky for us, legendary Dallas Tex-Mex restaurant El Fenix shares a parking lot with the Perot!
-That makes it super easy to enjoy a delicious meal or afternoon pick-me-up before or after a visit to the museum.
+Lucky for us, legendary Dallas Tex-Mex restaurant El Fenix shares a parking lot with the Perot -- making it super easy to enjoy a delicious meal or afternoon pick-me-up before or after a visit to the museum.
 El Fenix margaritas have been named Best in Dallas many times, so we decided to give the original and strawberry versions a try.
-They definitely desere their accolades -- they're lightly sweet and just potent enough to be fun without giving you a headache!
+They definitely deserve their accolades -- they're lightly sweet and just potent enough to be fun without giving you a headache!

 Be sure to partner your margaritas with El Fenix's Appetizer Combo, which features a generous helping of their creamy homemade guacamole and their lightly spicy fire-roasted queso.
 It's the perfect accompaniment to your margaritas.
 After our afternoon snack, we had just enough time to make the last admission at The Sixth Floor Museum at Dealy Plaza.